- Protect confidential patient information from all forms of attack

 “The feedback has been extremely positive,” said the IT director.
 “Our users were tired of submitting requests to IT to access a particular website or view their cloud-based email.
 Not only has Browser Isolation made the staff and doctors more productive, but it’s also saved the IT team a significant amount of time.”

 Before using Browser Isolation, the IT team investigated 15-20 potentially compromised accounts weekly, with each one taking from 10 minutes to an hour to resolve.
 Now, the number of suspect accounts is near zero.
-Browser Isolation has dramatically reduced the size of the organization’s attack surface.
+Browser Isolation has dramatically reduced the size of the organisation’s attack surface.

-“Phishing has always been our biggest concern,” emphasized the IT director.
+“Phishing has always been our biggest concern,” emphasised the IT director.
 “Bad actors have gotten very good at fooling people into thinking a fake email is genuine and safe.
 No matter how much training you do, sooner or later someone will hit a bad link and download something nasty.
 It’s just human nature.
 Part of our job is to protect people, no matter how or where they are working.
 Browser Isolation from Proofpoint has given us a much more secure network.”